wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus.md

 type String = [Char]
 ```

-Type synonyms can also be parameterized.
-If we want a type that represents an association
+Type synonyms can also be parameterized by type variables:
-list type but still want it to be general so it can use any type as the keys and values,
-we can do this:

 ```haskell
 type AssocList k v = [(k,v)]